 Pacific Booker has a lease for the rental premise in which the Company's head office operates.
-It was a standard rental lease which expired in July 2017 and has since been extended until January 31, 2018.
+It is a standard rental lease which expires in January 2018 and will be extended.
 Details on the financial obligations are detailed in our annual financial statements (Note 13).